dniel/blogr-www/README.md

 Add how to do a release into production

 ## Tech
-Nginx and static content.
+- Nginx
-Docker container
+- Docker container
-html
+- HTNK